chaddjohnson/greatupsells/README.md

 ### Shopify App Extensions

+To initially register all available extensions for the Shopify at once:

+1. Open a terminal, and change the working directory to `applications/shopify-admin`.
+1. Run `yarn shopify app deploy`.
+1. Follow the prompts.
+1. Verify the extensions are now listed under `Extensions` for the app on Shopify Parters.

+You will need to run the "deploy" command each time you want to publish a new version of one or more extensions.
+Further, to publish to different environments (e.g., dev, test, prod), delete the contents of `applications/shopify-admin/shopify.app.toml` locally before running the command.

 To run and develop Shopify app extensions locally (such as post-purchase upsells):

 1. Run the app with `yarn start` from the top-level project directory.